quantumlib/qsim/docs/tutorials/multinode/README.md

 ```
 err.1-0  log.1-0  out.1-0  placeholder
 ```
-You can also see the progress of the job throught the log file:
+You can also see the progress of the job through the log file:
 ```
 tail -f out/log.1-0
 ```
-After the job s completed, the ouput of the job can be seen:
+After the job is completed, the output of the job can be seen:
 ```
 cat out/out.1-0
 ```